aayushh-patell/Dialog-Box-Tutorial/README.md

 ```

-You may also add eventListeners and conditional loops to initiate the opening and closing of the dialog
+You may also add eventListeners and conditional loops within the JavaScript files to initiate the opening and closing of the dialog.

 ### Conclusion